Internationalization (i18n)

 files, check the built RPM package. - The translations are loaded by the browser, check the content loaded for the

-file. - Check the current language used in the browser, run
+files. - Check the current language used in the browser, check the

 cookie value (rundocument.cookie